63ani/ACBS/README.md

+# Automated Chess Board System

-1. Introduction
+## Introduction

-Chess is an ancient strategy game in which you aim to move pieces strategically to defeat your opponents and finally checkmate them.
-We want to combine the time-tested chess techniques with automation technology with our Automated Chess Board System.
-Chess players now have a platform to practice and enjoy the game by competing against artificial intelligence (AI).
-Players may successfully develop their skills and view their strategies play across the board.
-It transforms commands into movements on an electronic chessboard.
+The Automated Chess Board System merges the ancient strategy game of chess with cutting-edge automation technology.
+This innovative platform allows players to compete against artificial intelligence (AI), practicing their strategies and seeing them executed on an electronic chessboard.
+It translates players' commands into actual movements, enhancing the traditional chess experience with modern technology.

-2. Theory
+## Theory

-The system is based on assigning values to pieces and positions to evaluate the best move possible.
-Each type of piece has a standard value: pawns are worth 1, knights and bishops 3, rooks 5, and queens 9.
-The king's value is set to 0 since it cannot be captured.
-The algorithm uses these values to calculate a score for the board at any given state, aiming to maximize the score for one player and minimize it for the other.
+The system employs a sophisticated algorithm that assigns values to chess pieces and positions to calculate the best move.
+It uses a valuation system (pawns = 1, knights and bishops = 3, rooks = 5, queens = 9, king = 0) and a streamlined Minimax algorithm to evaluate the board's state and make decisions.
+This process aims to maximize the player's score while minimizing the opponent's, taking into account both material and positional advantages.
+The level of the chess engine can be adjusted by changing the evaluation depth.
-The decision-making process in the code uses a simplified version of the Minimax algorithm, selecting moves that lead to the highest possible score for the player while assuming the opponent will play perfectly to minimize that score.
-Expressed as: Max(P)=Score(P)-Score(O), where P is the player and O is the opponent.
-The algorithm evaluates all potential moves up to a certain depth and chooses the one with the best score after considering both the material and positional advantages.
-Changing the depth can be regarded as the level of the chess engine.

-3. Design
+## Design

-The design process for the Automated Chess Board System began with a detailed schematic design.
-This schematic served as a guide, detailing all electronic components and their connections.
-Then, each component went individual testing to ensure functionality.
-The NEMA17 stepper motors, were linked to DRV8825 drivers.
-These motors function by converting a negative edged step signal into precise 1.8-degree rotational movement.
-The physical structure of the chessboard was then constructed using 3D-printed parts, attached to aluminum profiles and GT belts for the X and Y axes, with careful measurements to determine the correct size of the squares on the board.
+The design of the Automated Chess Board System began with a detailed schematic of electronic components and their connections, followed by individual testing of components like NEMA17 stepper motors and DRV8825 drivers.
+The chessboard combines 3D-printed parts, aluminum profiles, and GT belts for precise movement control.
+Key features include limit switches for position calibration and an electromagnet for piece manipulation, powered by 12V and controlled via an NMOS transistor.
+The system's software interprets chess moves from a Python script, executing them through the physical movement of pieces on the board.
-To ensure precise movements on the chessboard, limit switches were attached to define the 'home' position.
-Following this, an electromagnet was added for piece manipulation.
-The electromagnet was attached to a custom 3D-printed part and secured with a screw.
-Due to the 12V requirement for the electromagnet, it was connected through an NMOS transistor.
-Further tests were made to calibrate the chessboard, ensuring the movements executed by the electromagnet accurately corresponded to the designated chess squares.
-With the physical components in place, the system's code was developed to interpret and execute chess moves received via serial communication from a Python script.
-The received data contains information on the type of move and the specific board squares involved.
-The microcontroller's program was refined to respond accurately to the serial commands, translating them into the precise movements of the chess pieces on the board.
-This ensured that the Automated Chess Board System could react to the player's strategy as communicated through the Python interface, completing the integration of the hardware and software components.

-4. Results and Discussions
+## Results and Discussions

-The design and code for the Automated Chess Board System was functional in the movement of the magnet accurately.
-Nevertheless, the system's piece movement accuracy was approximately 80%.
-This was due to the magnet-to-board surface alignment and the variance in chess piece weights.
-The arrangement of the wiring also presented issues, occasionally disrupting piece movement.
-The initial code also posed a challenge due to its size (above 2K) which caused us to alter the design, were we had to remove the use of a keypad and depend on serial communication.
-Possible fixes to the stated issues could include the use of a servo motor to control the position of the magnet accurately allowing it to be lowered when not needed.
-Another fix could be the use of a stronger magnet which allows to increase the distance between the magnet and the surface.
+The system demonstrated an 80% accuracy in piece movement.
+Challenges included magnet-to-board alignment and the variable weight of chess pieces.
+Initially, the design faced limitations due to the large code size, leading to a refined approach that emphasizes serial communication.
+Suggestions for improvement include using servo motors for precise magnet positioning and stronger magnets to enhance operational efficiency.

-5. Conclusions
+## Conclusions

-With an astounding 80% accuracy in piece movement, the Automated Chess Board System demonstrates the effective integration of artificial intelligence with mechanical chess.
-Further improvement is possible, especially in the area of magnet alignment.
+The Automated Chess Board System showcases the successful integration of AI with mechanical chess, achieving substantial accuracy in piece movement.
+Future enhancements can further improve magnet alignment and the system's overall functionality, promising an even more engaging and efficient automated chess experience.